DB

 How much does Databox cost in 2026?

 Three paid tiers: Professional ($159/mo), Growth ($399/mo), and Premium ($799/mo).
-Annual billing saves ~20%.
-All plans include unlimited users.
-Extra data sources cost $7/month each ($5.60 annually).
-The free plan was removed in July 2025 — there's now a 14-day trial of the Growth plan instead.
+Annual billing cuts each by roughly 20%.
+All plans include unlimited users — that part's genuinely good.
+Extra data sources cost $7/month each ($5.60 on annual), and each account or property within a connector counts as a separate source.
+The free plan was removed July 1, 2025.
+There's now a 14-day Growth plan trial instead.

 Does Databox still have a free plan?